auth0-samples/auth0-django-web-app/01-Login/README.md

 # Running the App with Docker

-To run the sample, make sure you have `docker` installed.

-Rename `.env.example` to `.env` and populate it with the client ID, domain, secret, callback URL and audience for your Auth0 app.
-If you are not implementing any API you can use `https://YOUR_DOMAIN.auth0.com/userinfo` as the audience.
-Also, add the callback URL to the settings section of your Auth0 client.

-Register `http://localhost:8000/complete/auth0/` as `Allowed Callback URLs` and `http://localhost:8000` as `Allowed Logout URLs` in your app settings.
+In order to run the sample with [Docker](https://www.docker.com/) you need to add client ID, domain, secret and audience to `.env` file as explained [previously](#running-the-app)

-Run `sh exec.sh` to build and run the docker image in Linux or run `.\exec.ps1` to build and run the docker image on Windows.
+Execute in command line `sh exec.sh` to build and run the docker image in Linux or `.\exec.ps1` to build and run the docker image in Windows.

 ## What is Auth0?